ukw100/STECCY/README.md

 The same can also be found for a lower price (approx. 30-35 EUR) at eBay or Aliexpress under the keyword "**SSD1963 7" inch TFT LCD Module Display 800x480**" - usually even with touch screen.
 The touch field is not supported by STECCY, but is otherwise not a problem.
 If you find the same display without touch screen at a lower price, you should simply use this one.

 This display is also available in the same resolution as a 5 inch display for less than 30 EUR.
-If the 7 inch display is too big for you, you can also use this one.
+This can also be used.
 The SSD1963 controller and the resolution of **800x480 pixels** are important.

 The display is connected to the TFT pin socket of the STM32F407VET BlackBoard via the parallel FSMC interface of the STM32 as follows: